egeisik35/UWB-indoor-positioning/systemd/README.md

 - The service will automatically restart if it crashes
 - Logs are available through `journalctl`
 - The service waits for network connectivity before starting
 - Make sure your UWB device is connected via USB before the service starts
+- Replace `$USER` with your actual username if needed